-With a Gross Domestic Product (GDP) of over $17 trillion, the United States has by far the world’s largest economy.
-(China has the second largest, with a GDP of $10 trillion.)
+With a Gross Domestic Product (GDP) of over $17 trillion, the United States has, by far, the world’s largest economy.
+(China has the second-largest, with a GDP of $10 trillion.)
 Moreover, 49% of the world’s stocks and 44% of the world’s bonds are based here in the U.S.

 It is therefore understandable why individuals living in the world’s most dominant country prefer to invest here, given their allegiance to the so-called “home-team bias.”
 This bias, however, may prevent individuals from realizing the benefits international stocks and bonds would provide to their portfolios.

 According to a 2014 study from Vanguard, the average investor has 27% of their stocks allocated to foreign stocks.[i]
 If the foreign stocks percentages seem high, remember that the U.S. holds only one-third of the world’s total stock market value.
-Which means 67% of the world’s stock market value resides outside of the U.S.
+This means 67% of the world’s stock market value resides outside of the U.S.

 A second 2014 Vanguard study, this one focusing on bonds, confirmed what I see in my practice: most U.S. investors have very little exposure to international bonds,[ii] even though, according to a 2011 report, 75% of all world bonds now reside outside of the U.S. [iii]

 The home-team bias appears to be more pronounced with bonds than with stocks.
 This is surprising, since the reasons for investors to allocate a percentage of their portfolio to foreign stocks, such as asset allocation and diversification, should apply to bonds as well.
-(Asset allocation and diversification strategies cannot assure profit.)
+(Asset allocation and diversification strategies cannot assure a profit.)

 When individuals invest in overseas stocks or bonds, they rub up against the world’s largest market—the currency market.
 According to the Bank for International Settlements, foreign-exchange trading volume averages $5 trillion per day, while the entire U.S stock market trades about $191 billion per day.[iv]

 Because different countries have different currencies, overseas travel is usually more complicated than domestic travel.
-Likewise, overseas investing is more complex than domestic investing.
+Likewise, overseas investing is more complicated than domestic investing.
 However, just as foreign travel adds diversity to your travel experiences, so foreign assets add diversification to your portfolio.

-Some investors hedge their currency risk by locking in a time and price at which they can sell or purchase a currency.
+Some investors hedge their currency risk by locking in time and price at which they can sell or purchase a currency.
 Hedging, however, costs money.
-An investor must pay a fee to a counter-party—an institutional investor, corporation, government, bank or currency speculator—for the right to buy currency from them or to sell a currency to them.
+An investor must pay a fee to a counter-party—an institutional investor, corporation, government, bank, or currency speculator—for the right to buy currency from them or to sell a currency to them.

 Investors who enjoy owning individual stocks but want the added diversification of foreign stocks can incorporate American Depositary Receipts (ADR) into their portfolios.
-ADRs are foreign stocks that trade in the U.S. Investors purchase with dollars and receive their dividends in dollars.
+ADRs are international stocks that trade in the U.S. Investors purchase with dollars and receive their dividends in dollars.
 However, currency changes do affect the performance of ADRs.